Henry Hamilton (Irish politician): Marriage and children

 On 27 October 1722, Hamilton married Mary Dawson, eldest daughter of Joshua Dawson.

 Henry and Mary had five sons and two daughters.
 His third son Sackville was under-secretary to the Lord Lieutenant of Ireland, while his fourth son Henry was governor of Bermuda and Dominica.

 Second term as MP

 Hamilton did not contest the Irish election of 1727, which was held for the only Parliament of King George II, which lasted from 14 November 1727 to 25 October 1760.
-However, in 1730 he contested and won the by-election for one of the two seats for Donegal County that resulted from the death of Alexander Montgomery on 19 December 1729.
+However, in 1730 he contested and won the by-election for one of the two seats for County Donegal that resulted from the death of Alexander Montgomery on 19 December 1729.
 Hamilton sat for this county until his death in 1743 when he was replaced by Andrew Knox.
 His father and his two older brothers Frederick and Gustavus had also represented County Donegal in the House of Commons.